How to choose the right grounds for a fast divorce

 Collaborative law offers an alternative to mediation and can be more appropriate if there are particularly complicated issues to resolve as the process involves both parties being supported during negotiations by their own lawyers.
 While this does mean collaborative law can be a bit more expensive and may take longer than mediation, it is still usually significantly faster and less expensive than court action.

 Collaborative law involves both spouses meeting to negotiate the details of their divorce, each accompanied by their own lawyer (who must be trained in collaborative law).
-Over the course of several meetings, the four participants will discuss all of the details that need to be agreed and work together to find solutions.
+Over the course of several meetings, the four participants will discuss all of the details that need to be agreed upon and work together to find solutions.
 Other professionals, such as accountants and tax advisors, can also be consulted as part of the process where specialist expertise is needed.

 Why choose Crisp & Co for your divorce?